mrtnsp/mavenbasics/README.md

 Additional the plugin settings for a jacoco coverage and sonar analysis are given.
 The Maven site will include the jacoco coverage report.

-# usage:
+## usage:
+### create a report

+mvn site

+the report index page is located at ./target/site/index.html

-##  clean build with jacoco reporting and trigger for a (local) SonarQube server
+###  clean build with jacoco reporting and trigger for a (local) SonarQube server

 mvn clean verify jacoco:report sonar:sonar